reactjs/react.dev/beta/src/content/reference/react/Suspense.md

 ### Preventing already revealed content from hiding {/*preventing-already-revealed-content-from-hiding*/}

 When a component suspends, the closest parent Suspense boundary switches to showing the fallback.
 This can lead to a jarring user experience if it was already displaying some content.
-Press the button in the example below:
+Try pressing this button:

 <Sandpack>